- Heritage Category:

 MATERIALS: the building is rendered brick, some at least in triple terracotta blocks, with a felt covered flat roof.
 The windows are set in timber frames, with a few metal framed units remaining.

 DESCRIPTION: the house is two main storeys with a partial third floor in the centre of the building.
 The entrance is to the north in a diminutive single leaf door below a small canopy which has a later art deco decorative panel above.
 The sweep of the elevation contains strip windows and other irregular fenestration.
 There is a large garage to the left.
 The later extension rises to the right.
 There is an overhanging eave between the first and second floors.
+The eave line has been cut back from its original extent by the removal of the integral gutter and replacement with fascia and plastic guttering.
 One original down pipe survives which drops straight through the soffit.
 To the far right is the later guest suite which is on the first floor and is not of special interest*.

 INTERIOR: the interior is plainly detailed and unadorned and has been modernised in its decor.
 The original plan form is discernible throughout although there have been alterations.
 The drawing room and dining room are the principal rooms on the ground floor and both face towards the river view to the south.
 The kitchen was formerly three rooms but the partitions have been removed and the fittings are from the late C20.
-Also on the ground floor is a workroom which has a small brick-lined wine cellar below it.
-There is a large garage which formerly had a sliding timber door which has been replaced with a metal tilting secure unit.
+Also on the ground floor is a workroom which has a small brick-lined wine cellar below it, within the later extension.
+There is a large garage which formerly had a sliding timber door which has been replaced with a metal tilting secure unit; part of the garage has been incorporated into the work room.
 The original staircase remains and has plain newel posts topped with ball finials.
 It is unclear if the panels are original or cover balusters.
-Original doors remain in situ, there are ten doors on the first floor with the angled corridor reflecting the butterfly plan.
-The upper storey is reached by a very narrow ladder staircase.
+Some original doors remain in situ.
+There are ten doors on the first floor with the angled corridor reflecting the butterfly plan.
+The upper-most storey is reached by a very narrow ladder staircase.
 The upper space is painted brick, including the terracotta triple bricks.
 It now contains water tanks.
 The sun rooms are now enclosed.
 There is a blocked window which looks out to the north.

 * Pursuant to s1 (5A) of the Planning (Listed Buildings and Conservation Areas) Act 1990 (‘the Act’), it is declared that these aforementioned features are not of special architectural or historic interest.